-With motorists paying a national average of $3.29 a gallon at the pump and remaining above $100 a barrel, the oil executives were hard pressed by lawmakers to defend their profits.
+With motorists paying a national average of $3.29 a gallon at the pump and global oil prices remaining above $100 a barrel, the oil executives were hard pressed by lawmakers to defend their profits.

 Hurrah!
 Washington has heard the call to battle and is taking up arms to protect us all from price gouging.